A wolf in hero’s clothing

 The first reason, shallow as it may sound, would be the graphics.
 I’m sure that even the most diehard OoT fans will agree that N64 graphics weren’t exactly of the highest quality, and that they made numerous NPCs look really ugly.
 I mean nightmare-fuel ugly.
 Not so here: Twilight Princess is, first and foremost, lovely to look at.
 It couldn’t hold a candle to some of its contemporaries on beefier consoles, and even though the recent HD remake gives it a much-needed brush-up, it’s still aeons behind what, say, a PS4 can do.
 That’s not really the point, though.
 To me, the Zelda series has always had a fairytale-like quality, and this game does it ample justice.
 Whether it be the quaint Ordon village, where Link resides, the lush forest which surrounds it, the green fields of Hyrule, the sweeping expanse of Lake Hylia or the grandiose architecture of Hyrule Castle, every environment is bright, warm (well, except Snowpeak) and alive, striking what I find to be exactly the right note for this kind of game.
-All these locales are populated with quirky, colourful characters who (mostly) no longer look like they’re auditioning for the latest Tim Burton film.
+All these locales are populated with quirky, colourful characters who no longer look like they’re auditioning for the latest Tim Burton film (maybe with the exception of Fyer and Falbi, the clowns).
 Most importantly, the graphics greatly help in the expressiveness department, which is vital in making a silent protagonist relatable, and Link’s baby blues and sharp features have never looked so good.
 Especially since he spends the entire game as a teen, rather than switching between being 7 and 17, as he did in OoT.

 One of the things that Twilight Princess received complaints about was unnecessary bloat, with Link being forced to do random mundane tasks during the introduction in Ordon Village before the action proper kicks in.
 However, I thought that the point of those sections was to round out Link’s character and make him more relatable than his usual faceless hero persona.
 It gave him a life besides his heroics and people to care about.
 When you think about it, OoT had something similar (even though it was far shorter and felt more perfunctory).
-So did Wind Waker, which, after the initial backlash against its graphics, has been praised for giving Link a distinct individuality, a lot of which was due to the characters that surrounded him.
+So did The Wind Waker, which, after the initial backlash against its graphics, has been praised for giving Link a distinct personality, a lot of which was due to the characters that surrounded him.